rust-lang/rust/src/doc/reference.md

 modules within `use` items is desired.
 It is also possible to use `self` and `super` at the beginning of a `use` item to refer to the current and direct parent modules respectively.
-All rules regarding accessing declared modules in `use` declarations applies to both module declarations and `extern crate` declarations.
+All rules regarding accessing declared modules in `use` declarations apply to both module declarations and `extern crate` declarations.

 An example of what will and will not work for `use` items:

 ```
-# #![feature(core)]
 # #![allow(unused_imports)]
-use foo::core::iter;  // good: foo is at the root of the crate
 use foo::baz::foobaz;    // good: foo is at the root of the crate

 mod foo {

-    extern crate core;
+    mod example {
+        pub mod iter {}
+    }

-    use foo::core::iter; // good: foo is at crate root
+    use foo::example::iter; // good: foo is at crate root
-//  use core::iter;      // bad:  core is not at the crate root
+//  use example::iter;      // bad:  core is not at the crate root
     use self::baz::foobaz;  // good: self refers to module 'foo'
     use foo::bar::foobar;   // good: foo is at crate root